elBukkit/MagicPlugin/Magic/MIGRATION.md

 # Migration Notes

+## 7.4

+ - The wands named "beginner", "student", "apprentice" and "master" no longer have any progression.
+   They should really not be used except for demonstration purposes, and are now labelled as such.

 ## 7.3

  - Spell upgrade prefix made global.
 If you have customized upgrade descriptions and would like to keep them unique, set